In this guide I will show you how to start doing yoga at home (for beginners with zero experience).

 Here are the best poses to start with:

 The basics: If you are an absolute beginner in yoga, use your home practice to get accustomed to the poses you will be doing in the studio.
 Practice downward dog, chaturanga, Warrior I, Warrior II, Warrior III and other poses that are commonly used in the studio.

-Hip openers: Many beginners yogi have problems with their hips.
-For instance, many people find it difficult to sit in lotus position for extended periods of time.
-One way to cheat is to use hip opener exercises (pigeon pose/lotus / Bharadvaja’s Twist) while sitting in your living room watching TV (as a little bonus to regular practice).
+Hip openers: Many beginner yogis have problems with their hips.
+For instance, many people find it challenging to sit in the lotus position for extended periods.
+One way to solve this is to use hip-opener exercises (pigeon pose/lotus / Bharadvaja’s Twist) .
+Do these while sitting in your living room watching TV (as a little bonus to regular practice).

 And meditation: Many beginner yogis make the mistake of thinking that yoga is purely for the body.
-Actually the old texts state that yoga is as much for the mind as for the body.
-When we are in the studio yoga class we don’t have time to truly meditate.
+Actually, the old texts state that yoga is as much for the mind as for the body.
+When we are in the studio yoga class, we don’t have time to truly meditate.
 Five minutes at the end of a class is not proper meditation.
-That’s why yogis should learn meditation at home.

-Whether you’re learning yoga to get fit or to relax your mind, make sure you actually enjoy it.
+It’s essential for beginners to have fun.
+Whether you’re learning yoga and meditation to get fit or to relax your mind, make sure you enjoy it.

-The single most important rule for beginners yogis is to have fun.
+The number one rule for beginner yogis is to have fun.
 Because if you’re not enjoying it, there’s no point.